 Teachers will include all pupils fully in their mathematics lessons.
-The tasks will be differentiated in a number of ways to ensure all pupils achieve their potential.
+The tasks will be adapted in a number of ways to ensure all pupils achieve their potential.
 Within in each progress step children will be taken through the 'Making it Stick' journey, starting from repeated practice questions, on to worded 'real-life' questions, finishing with deeper problem solving.
 This allows the teacher to continually challenge the more able children, hence allowing others to maintain pace, focusing on the core skill being taught.

 Intervention strategies, adult support and quality first teaching is used to ensure that all pupils make the best possible progress in mathematics.
+Strategies from the EEF 'Five a day' document are implemented across all lessons.